Skip to main content

 Fee Structure

 Every fee on Blank is defined in code and verifiable on-chain.
-This page walks through the full token lifecycle: creation, bonding, graduation, post-graduation trading, staking, buybacks, liquidity compounding, and how the distributions get paid out.
+This page walks through the full token lifecycle: creation, bonding, graduation, post-graduation trading, staking, buybacks, liquidity compounding, Price Prediction, and how the distributions get paid out.

 Estimate creator-side fees